 Divorce is seldom a simple and easy process.
 Even when spouses are civil with one another and can agree on the majority of their divorce-related terms, it’s still an emotional process and can quickly take a turn for the worst.
 That said, when couples get divorced, they will have to first decide whether they’re filing a no-fault divorce or a fault-based divorce.
+If you have question regarding how to start the entire divorce process visit our FAQ page.
 Please continue reading and reach out to our The Woodlands, Texas divorce lawyer to learn more about no-fault divorce, what it means, and what your options are going forward.
 Here are some of the questions you may have:

 What is the difference between a no-fault divorce and a fault-based divorce?